MRSM FELDA: History

 MJSC FELDA has appeared in the Malay drama Aku Mahu Terbang, in a scene showing that the main character stays at Aspura Block.

 Alumni

-The alumni group of the college, MRSM Felda KTAR or ALFA, was established in 2012 by MRSM Felda's SPM leavers of 2011, by nine co-founders consisting of the first SPM Batch who later became the core members and committees.
-As of 14 August 2013, the Alumni is registered under the Malaysian Registrar of Societies.
+The alumni group of the college, MRSM Kuala Kubu Bharu, was established in 2012 by MRSM Felda's SPM leavers of 2011, by nine co-founders consisting of the first SPM Batch who later became the core members and committees.
+As of 14 August 2013, the Alumni association is registered under the Malaysian Registrar of Societies.
 The first President of ALFA was Rifhan Hafiz, who was also the head of the Student Representative Council of 2010/2011.
 Qawi Elias who is one of the co-founders now currently serve as the Club's Chairman.